jazzwang/hpt-chat/LangChain-OpenAI/chainlit.md

 Payer: Aetna
 ```

-6. ask complex questions using formula
+7. ask complex questions using a formula

 ```
 SUM(